-- Noise Canceling/Reducing Headphones: Most people recommend the Bose QuietComfort Headphones.
-I personally use the Sennheiser HD-280 PRO Headphones.
+- Noise Canceling/Reducing Headphones: I love my Bose QuietComfort 25 Headphones.
+I used to use the Sennheiser HD-280 PRO Headphones.
+They’re not quite as comfortable as the Bose, but they’re 1/3 of the price.
 If you don’t like listening to funky tunes while you work, some earplugs will work just fine.

 - Anti-Social & Freedom App – These two apps will save you from hours of distraction, and are essential for staying focused.
 Freedom locks you away from the internet.
 Anti-Social blocks you from social media (and any other sites you designate).
 You can purchase them together as a bundle.